droonga/droonga.org/tutorial/1.1.0/dump-restore/index.md

 ### Duplicate data between two Droonga clusters

-To copy data between two clusters, run the `droonga-engine-absorb-data` command on a node, like:
+To copy data between two clusters, run [the `droonga-engine-absorb-data` command][droonga-engine-absorb-data-command] on a node, like:

 ~~~
 (on node1)